DestinyCS0608/CSC120-FinalProject/cheatsheet.md

 - *Command:* `y` - start the game when prompted.

 # 2. Serve Boba:
 - *Command:* Input boba choices when prompted - Serve boba to customers based on their preferences.
-Pay attention to flavor, size, and topping.
+Memorize their flavor, size, and topping.

 # 3. Refund:
 - *Command:* `1`- Offer a refund to a dissatisfied customer.
 Useful when the boba order is incorrect.